vekatze/neut/book/src/static-memory-management.md

 }
 ```

-The code doesn't copy `xs` anymore, as you can see from the fact that it doesn't contain `!`.
+The code doesn't copy `xs` anymore, as you can see from the fact that it no longer contains `!`.

 ### Using a Noema: Embodying